aleemont/PHPBookingSystem/README.md

 Update 08/21/2020@12:05 P.M.:
 Deleted double language files.
 Wrote the whole php code again using PDO for better security and readability.

-MAJOR UPDATE 08/22/2020@3:45 A.M.:
+***MAJOR UPDATE 08/22/2020@3:45 A.M.:***
-Wrote the whole code using Nette Latte framework https://latte.nette.org/ Improved security, code readability.
+Wrote the whole code using Nette Latte framework (official site: https://latte.nette.org/) Improved security, code readability.
 Automatic escaping to avoid XSS and MySQL injection.
 Shorter and smarter code.
+New project is located in PHPBookingSystem/bookingSystem folder.
+Old files still available.

 ***NOTICE!!!***
     **THE CODE IS NOT READY-TO-USE, YOU WILL NEED TO CONFIG YOUR SETTINGS FOLLOWING INSTRUCTIONS ON THE OFFICIAL SITE**